trigger-corp/Forge-Documentation/source/api/file.rst

 Returns a URL which can be used to display an image.
 Height and width will be limited by the values given when originally selecting the image.

-.. js:function:: file.imageURL(file, success, error)
+.. js:function:: file.URL(file, success, error)

     :param file file: the file object to load data from
     :param function(url) success: callback to be invoked when no errors occur, first argument is the image URL